 Capital Gains Taxes

-In addition to the tax on the gain from the sale, you may also owe capital gains tax.
-The term capital gains tax refers to the tax on the profit from the sale of an investment.
-The tax rate for capital gains is usually lower than the tax rate for ordinary income.
+In addition to the tax on the gain from the sale, you may also need to pay capital gains tax.
+The term capital gains tax refers to the tax on the profit from the sale of an investment property.
+Capital gains tax rates are usually lower than the tax rate for ordinary income.

-When it comes to capital gains, there are two types: long term and short term.
+When it comes to capital gains, there are two types: long-term and short-term.
 The tax rates for capital gains depend on your filing status and income category.
-You’ll typically report capital gains on your income tax return using IRS Form 4797, Sale of Business Property.
+Reporting capital gains typically happens on your income tax return using IRS Form 4797, Sale of Business Property.

 How Are Capital Gains Taxes Calculated

 Capital gains taxes are at all times calculated based on your profit from selling the capital asset.
-For example, if you sell a piece of commercial real estate for $500,000 and your basis in the property is $250,000, your capital gain would be $250,000.
+For example, if you sell a commercial building for $500,000 and your basis in the property is $250,000, your capital gain would be $250,000.
 The capital gains tax rate would then be applied to that amount.
 Long-term capital gains are taxed lower than short-term capital gains, so it’s important to know which category your gain falls under.

 Long Term Capital Gain Tax on Commercial Real Estate Sale